gcoppola19/recipes-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

+This figure shows the distribution of saturated fat percent daily value amongst ratings.
+In this figure, there's even less of a trend in the data, but the recipes with higher ratings tend to have more saturated fat percent value in them, which further solidifies that less healthy recipes may have higher ratings.

 ### Bivariate Analysis
 Embed at least one plotly plot that displays the relationship between two columns.
 Include a 1-2 sentence explanation about your plot, making sure to describe and interpret any trends present and how they answer your initial question.
 (Your notebook will likely have more visualizations than your website, and that’s fine.
 Feel free to embed more than one bivariate visualization in your website if you’d like, but make sure that each embedded plot is accompanied by a description.)